uofu-emb/rtos/labs/08.can/README.md

 1. Observe how often the lower priority message is actually transmitted and received.
 1. Introduce a short busy wait delay into the babbling node, slowly increase the duration until you observe the other messages consistently received.
 1. Document your observations in your repository.

+# Reference implementation
+Scaffold implementation of the lab is https://github.com/uofu-emb/rtos.8